American Culture Studies Major

 Program Requirements

-• Grade requirement: C- or higher
+• Grade Requirement: C- or higher

 Visit our Course Listings webpage for a complete list of courses, by semester, that count toward the AMCS major.
 For more information about the major — including past examples of projects, leadership opportunities, and an FAQ — please visit our AMCS undergraduate webpage.